Helpful Habits to Prevent Hips from Hurting!

 Do you think you can feel (touch) the hip joint?

 Here are some photos to navigate you through our hip joint and surrounding bones.
-The first skeleton is viewed from behind.
-See how far the spine reaches – from the lower part of the skull to the lower part of your behind.
-The second skeleton is viewed from the front.
-And the larger photo is a close up of the location of the hip joint.
+The first photo shows the location of the hipbones.
+The second photo is a close up of the location of the hip joint.
 It's the femur's neck/head (thigh bone) that attaches to the hip bone and becomes the hip joint.
 There's no way you can feel the hip joint's bone because it sits so deep into its socket wrapped in/covered by ligaments and muscles etc., to keep it in place.
-Most likely, though, will you feel the top part of the femur (Greater Trochanter) before it turns right to form the neck/head.
+Most likely, though, will you feel the top part of the femur (Greater Trochanter) before it continues to form the neck/head.
 If you take the widest part of your buttocks/hips, you will find a bony part on the side of the thigh.
 That's the Greater Trochanter.
 If you experience some pain in the hip joint, you most likely will feel tenderness if you push lightly into the soft part in the front of the thigh below the upper outer edge of the hipbone.

 Muscles Involved – Layers of "Clothing"

 Think about the muscles as clothes for the skeleton.
 It can get quite confusing locating some muscles due to the many layers of "clothing."
 Some muscles are so deep we can't feel them, while some muscles are superficial and can easily be felt to the touch.
 See if you can find some familiar muscles in the below photos.
-The first photo is from the front.
-The second photo is a close up of the many layers of muscles shaping your buttock.
-To the left, you can hint the sacrum – the end bone of the spine.
-The two big muscles that are superficial (Gluteus maximus and medius) are cut away so you can see the other muscles underneath.
-Can you see the two "holes" on the bottom of the pelvis?
-They are called Ischium.
-Try to locate the one Ischium in the second photo.
-Can you see that there are muscles going through the "hole'?
+Look for the muscles covering the hip area like the gluteus maximus and medius (covering back and side).
 Isn't it amazing how we are all constructed?
 No wonder if something's built a little bit tilted or off that we experience some pain.
 Remember that these are just photos of bones and muscles.
 If you add nerves to the clothing layer, making them "accessories" (i.e., very essential accessories 🙂), you may better understand how nerves can easily get pinched, resulting in pain.
 One muscle usually gets blamed for the sciatic pain, and it's called the piriformis.
 It runs close to the sciatic nerve.
 Stretching that muscle sometimes gives excellent relief from the sciatic pain.

 Time to Practice

-After you have done some trigger release on the buttocks muscles, it's always good to follow some bridge to fire the muscle fibers that have now awoken.
+After you have done some trigger release on the buttock muscles, it's always good to follow some bridge to fire the muscle fibers that have now awoken.

 - Lie on the floor or a bench or maybe even in bed.